 The information in this employee benefits booklet is important to you.
-It provides the information you need about the group benefits available through your employer's group contracts with Sun Life Assurance Company of Canada (Sun Life), a member of the Sun Life Financial group of companies, as described below.
+It provides the information you need about the group benefits available through your employer's group plan with Sun Life Assurance Company of Canada (Sun Life), a member of the Sun Life Financial group of companies.